sedric/dices/README.md

 As if you write it.

-If I need to roll a D4 with a bonus and 2 D6 with a malus, juste launch :
+If I need to roll a D4 with a bonus and 2 D6 with a malus, just launch :

     # ./dices.sh 1d4+1 2D6-2
     1d4+1 : 4 ( 3)